MTSS (Multi- Tier System of Supports)

 Dows Lane Elementary School

 All students are screened to identify those who are considered at-risk of not learning the necessary skills for students’ grade levels.
 Parents of students who are identified as being at-risk will be notified before the student receives additional support.
 Identified students will receive support based on their level of need.
-Students who receive RtI services will be monitored to determine whether the specific support is working and to provide information to the student’s teachers on how to adjust instruction to meet the student’s needs.
+Students who receive MTSS services will be monitored to determine whether the specific support is working and to provide information to the student’s teachers on how to adjust instruction to meet the student’s needs.

 Reading Specialists: Karissa Conefry, Nicole Kratka, Peggy Barrett, and K-5 Literacy Coach Nancy Deakin